EGoverde/Mvvm.Nucleus.Maui/README.md

 ## Passing data

-When navigating an `IDictionary<string, object?>` can be passed to the `INavigationService`, which will be passed to the `Init` and `Refresh` or various `Navigated` events.
+When navigating an `IDictionary<string, object>` can be passed to the `INavigationService`, which will be passed to the `Init` and `Refresh` or various `Navigated` events.
 The dictionary will only be passed once and it will never be null.
 In routes query string parameters are supported as well (e.a. `?myValue=value`), but not the recommended approach.

 Values can be retrieved using regular `IDictionary` methods, but additionally there are the following extensions: